 Upper arm skin can become loose and flabby as we age and gain weight.
 An arm lift, also known as a brachioplasty, removes loose skin and excess fat deposits from the upper arms.
 In some cases, an upper arm lift performed in Washington, D.C. at West End Plastic Surgery can be combined with VASERlipo™ liposuction.
-Working with Dr. Paul G. Ruff IV and his staff, you can help determine the appropriate treatment plan to get the results you want.
+We are excited that JPlasma is now an option for an arm lift and will have only minimal downtime and very small incisions!
+Working with the team at West End Plastic Surgery, you can help determine the appropriate treatment plan to get the results you want.

-If you live in the Washington, D.C. area and are considering an upper arm lift, request a consultation online to meet with Dr. Ruff, or call our office at (202) 785-4187 and a member of our knowledgeable staff can schedule a consultation.
+If you live in the Washington, D.C. area and are considering an upper arm lift, request a consultation online or call our office at 202-785-4187 and a member of our knowledgeable staff can schedule a consultation.

 Are You a Good Candidate for an Upper Arm Lift?

 If through age, weight gain, or genetic predisposition, your upper arm area has excess or sagging skin that does not respond to diet or exercise, you may be an ideal candidate for an upper arm lift.

 Prior to scheduling your upper arm lift, you will meet at length with Dr. Ruff or any of our Board Certified Plastic Surgeons at West End Plastic Surgery to determine whether the procedure is right for you and to answer any questions you may have.
 At this initial consultation, your upper arm region will be evaluated, you will discuss how you want this area to look after surgery, and it will be determined whether liposuction will also be used to enhance the appearance of your upper arms.